gustvao/stac2mqtt/README.md

 - The code can be run as an executable.
 Just download this repo and build/run it from Visual Studio 2022.
 - Additional settings are available, see the Configuration class.
 - Supports Settings.json instead of environment variable configuration.
+- Token persistence: Access and refresh tokens are automatically stored and managed by the application.
 - Why not just use [Home Assistant Smartthings Integration](https://www.home-assistant.io/integrations/smartthings/)?
 More maintenance and higher security risk needed in setting up a reverse proxy.
 - Once a local network only mod is created for the Samsung Wifi control modules, it will be easy to modify this bridge and keep automations/config in Home Assistant the same.
 Gets you off the hostile internet and less migration work.
 - Other devices can be added by creating extra drivers.
 An example is in the Drivers/SamsungGeoPlus folder.
 Some exploration of supported SmartThings attributes and behaviours are needed.
 The framework automatically detects new drivers by checking for classes that implement IDriver.